helge17/tuxguitar/doc/contribute.md

 For each {platform, ui framework} couple, one Maven project is defined in a `pom.xml` file.
 All Maven projects are located in [desktop/build-scripts](../desktop/build-scripts) folder.
 Each pom file defines all the successive build steps.

-Note: only x86_64 architecture is supported in this repo.
+Note: It should be possible to build TuxGuitar also on some other architectures, but only x86_64 architecture is supported in this repo.

 ### Submit a contribution
 If you want to implement one feature request or to fix an issue, mention it explicitly in issue's discussion, so that others do not try to address it in parallel.